odoo/documentation/content/developer/tutorials/getting_started/06_firstui.rst

     <menuitem id="test_model_menu_action" action="test_model_action"/>

-The menu ``test_model_menu_action`` is linked to the action ``test_model_action``, and the action is linked to the model ``test.model``.
+The menu ``test_model_menu_action`` is linked to the action ``test_model_action``, and the action is linked to the model `test_model`.
 As previously mentioned, the action can be seen as the link between the menu and the model.

 However, menus always follow an architecture, and in practice there are three levels of menus: